Alan Samuel Butler

 In 1925 Butler married Lois Knox-Niven (née Reid) and they had two children, a daughter Carol and a son David.

-He toured Europe in his new aircraft in 1923 — the first English private owner to do so — before leaving for Labrador seeking a new Klondike.
+He toured Europe in his new aircraft in 1923, the first English private owner to do so, before leaving for Labrador seeking a new Klondike.
 Butler owned a series of De Havilland aircraft which he raced as well as establishing some world records.
-In 1930 both he and his Canadian-born wife, Lois, competed piloting different aircraft — Butler's was a DH-60G — in the Europa Rundflug, a 7,000 mile race around Europe.
+In 1930 both he and his Canadian-born wife, Lois, competed in the Europa Rundflug, a 7,000 mile race around Europe.
+They piloted different aircraft, Butler's being a DH-60G.
 Butler won but was disqualified on a technical point.
 Lois Butler was one of the earliest women pilots appointed to the Air Transport Auxiliary during the Second World War.

 When he left De Havilland in 1950 there were 20,000 employees.
 His colleagues described him as "conscientious to a degree and outspoken almost to a fault."

 Butler also had a 250-ton ketch also called Sylvia and made regular trans-Atlantic voyages in her.
 Sylvia was fitted with a complete refrigeration plant.

-He was active in South Bedfordshire's local affairs — he served many years as a JP — and continued to fly until he was 75.
+He was active in South Bedfordshire's local affairs, serving many years as a JP, and continued to fly until he was 75.
 His wife, Lois, died in 1970 and his son David, a third generation yachtsman, in a road accident in 1972.
 In 1973, he was awarded the Gold Medal of the Royal Aero Club.

 Alan Butler died aged 88.
 He was survived by his daughter Carol Horton.